zoquero/sbench/README.md

 * running the executable without arguments or adding "`-h`".
 * `man 1 sbench`

-## Nagios plugin
+# Nagios plugin

-Using the command line interface you can set threshold parameters and the output will then be nagios plugin-like, so that you will be able to integrate it with your nagios-compatible monitoring system.
-Remember that with great power there must also come great responsibility :) be awared again that you may induce heavy load and you could affect the performance of your systems.
+If you pass warning and critical thresholds to this program, then the output will be nagios plugin-like, so that you will be able to integrate it with your nagios-compatible monitoring system:

+Normal output, usefull to output to CSV, for example:

+`$ ./sbench -t mem -p 1,104857600`

+`0.56 s`

+Nagios-like output, usefull to integrate it with your monitoring tool:

+`$ ./sbench -t mem -p 1,104857600 -w 0.6 -c 1.2`

+`Mem Warning = 0.85 s| time=0.85`

+`echo $?`

+`1`

+## NRPE configuration
+To be able to launch it through NRPE you must:

+* Enable command arguments adding this to your `nrpe.cfg` (such a risky parameter):

+`dont_blame_nrpe=1`

+* Configure this command, adding this to your `nrpe.cfg`:

+`command[check_sbench]=/usr/lib/nagios/plugins/check_sbench -w $ARG1$ -c $ARG2$ -t $ARG3$ -p $ARG4$`

+* copy the program to `/usr/lib/nagios/plugins/check_sbench`

+* Test it:

+`$ /usr/lib/nagios/plugins/check_nrpe -H 127.0.0.1 -c check_sbench -a 0.6 1.2 mem 1,104857600`

+`Mem Warning = 0.85 s| time=0.85`

+Note: If you get this error:

+`CHECK_NRPE: Received 0 bytes from daemon.
+Check the remote server logs for error messages.`

+then probably your NRPE service has been compiled without "`--enable-command-args`" and you should rebuild it.

 # Build and install